chrbertsch/ModelicaConference2021/README.md

 [Modelica](https://modelica.org/) is a freely available, equation-based, object-oriented language for convenient and efficient modeling of complex, multi-domain cyber-physical systems described by ordinary differential, difference and algebraic equations.
 The Modelica language and the companion Modelica Standard Library have been utilized in demanding industrial applications, including full vehicle dynamics, power systems, robotics, hardware-in-the-loop simulations and embedded control systems.
 The [Functional Mockup Interface (FMI)](https://www.fmi-standard.org/) is an open standard for the tool-independent exchange of models and for co-simulation.
 It is supported by many [Modelica and non-Modelica tools](https://modelica.org/tools) and is the key to utilizing Modelica models in non-Modelica environments.
+The [Distributed Co-Simulation Protocol (DCP)](https://dcp-standard.org/) is a platform and communication medium independent standard for the integration of models or real-time systems into simulation environments.
+The [System Structure and Parameterization (SSP) Standard](https://ssp-standard.org/) is a tool independent standard to define complete systems consisting of one or more Functional-Mockup-Units including their parameterization.

 Development in the Modelica Association is organized in [Modelica Association Projects](https://modelica.org/projects):